JOVickery1/Primes/README.md

 **PrimeChecker.py:** takes in an number and determines whether it is prime or not.

-**factoring.py and factoring2.py:** take in a number and provide the prime factorization.
+**factoring.py and factoring2.py:** take in a number and provide the factors.
 This is a rudimentary factoring algorithm.
 The difference between the two is that factoring.py uses the math module and factoring2.py uses numpy

 **RandonPrime.py:** takes in a number and then outputs a prime less than that number every time you hit enter.